Depth Completion with Multiple Balanced Bases and Confidence for Dense Monocular SLAM: BBC-Net

-Compared to~\cite{qu2020depth}, our approach makes several important improvements.
-Firstly, we have incorporated an additional confidence output.
-Secondly, we have added the bases balance loss and the confidence loss to the training loss function.
-Lastly, we have enhanced the supervised training process to avoid overfitting on the input sparse depths.
+Compared to~\cite{qu2020depth}, our approach makes several improvements.
+Firstly, we introduced a confidence loss along with an additional confidence output to prevent points with significant errors from influencing optimization and mapping. \xwjminor{We use confidence to remove outliers, and points with confidence below the threshold will not participate in optimization and dense mapping.} Secondly, we incorporated the bases balance loss, enhancing the supervised training process to mitigate overfitting to the input sparse depths.
 Our loss function is defined as follows:

-where $L_{d}$ is the depth consistency loss, $L_{c}$ is confidence loss, $L_{b}$ is bases balance loss, $w_{c}$ and $w_{b}$ is the weight of $L_c$ and $L_b$.
+where $L_{d}$ is the depth consistency loss, $L_{c}$ is confidence loss, $L_{b}$ is bases balance loss, $w_{c}$ and $w_{b}$ is the weight of $w_c$ and $w_b$.
 In this paper, $w_c$ is set to 2, while $w_b$ is set to 0.1

 The depth consistency loss can be simply defined as follows: